Southern Arizona has been a hotspot for art for ages; here’s where to see work old and new today.

 Raices is an artists’ cooperative specializing in Latino artists and Latino subjects, but all comers are welcome.
 Occupying a small storefront walled off from the Santa Theresa tile-making workshop in the artsy neighborhood near Sixth Street and Sixth Avenue, Raices regularly issues open calls to artists for its theme shows.
 The resulting exhibitions round up everything from lovely Mexican-focused paintings by David Tineo, a revered local painter who’s been honored in a one-person show at the Tucson Museum of Art, to first time works by first-time artists.
-Wide variety of media is the rule, with Sherrie Posternak making mixed-media feminist collages out of women’s clothing and Maya Holzman making color photos of Mexican-American life.
+A wide variety of media is the rule, with Sherrie Posternak making mixed-media feminist collages out of women’s clothing and Maya Holzman making color photos of Mexican-American life.
 The gallery’s openings are among the best in town, with good munchies, readings by local authors and performances by dancers and singers.

 265 S Church Ave